Can I Take Antibiotics While on Birth Control?

 On its website, The Food and Drug Administration warns the antibiotic Doxycycline can make birth control pills less effective.
 It recommends women use an alternative form of birth control while taking Doxycycline.

 “Cases of contraceptive failure associated with oral antibiotics have been reported, but are not well-documented.
 To help women avoid pregnancy while taking an antibiotic—and for at least one week afterward—doctors generally recommend they use a condom or spermicide as a back-up method of birth control in addition to remaining on birth control pills.
 If you are taking both antibiotics and birth control pills, be sure to check with your doctor about how long you should continue to use a back-up method.”

 The pill can also fail if you are experiencing vomiting and/or diarrhea, which may be the case if you are ill.
 The Mayo Clinic recommends proceeding as if you have missed a pill if you vomit within two hours or have severe vomiting and diarrhea for two or more days after taking the pill.

 Other Drugs That Can Cause Birth Control Pill Failure

-Researchers at GoodRx.com report other drugs that can contribute to birth control pill failure include barbiturates, some anticonvulsants and some HIV medications.
-The over-the-counter herbal supplement St. John’s Wort may also affect The Pill’s effectiveness.
+Researchers at GoodRx.com report other drugs that can contribute to birth control pill failure include HIV medications and some anticonvulsants.
+The over-the-counter herbal supplement St. John’s Wort may also affect the pill’s effectiveness.

-The bottom line: Most antibiotics are not proven to reduce the effectiveness of birth control pills, but that doesn’t mean it never happens.
-A call to your doctor or pharmacist about your specific case certainly can’t hurt, and neither can using a backup birth control method while you’re taking antibiotics.
+Most antibiotics are not proven to reduce the effectiveness of birth control pills, but that doesn’t mean it never happens.
+Talking to a doctor or a pharmacist can help put your mind at ease.
+You should also use a backup birth control method while you’re taking antibiotics, just to be safe.